fulingyue/CATArena/README.md

 Visit the preview version of our arxiv paper [here](https://arxiv.org/abs/2510.26852).

+**[New]** We have updated the Round 1 competition records for Gomoku and Texas Hold'em Poker at [https://catarena.ai/leaderboard](https://catarena.ai/leaderboard).
+We will update more games on the website in the future!

 ## 🎯 Core Positioning

 CATArena is an engineering-level tournament evaluation platform for Large Language Model-driven code agents (LLM-driven code agents), based on an iterative competitive peer learning framework.
 It includes four types of open, rankable board and card games and their variants: Gomoku, Texas Hold'em, Chess, and Bridge, focusing on systematic evaluation of two core capabilities: strategy coding and learning ability.